Jacksonville DHSMV Hearing Lawyer

 we may challenge the officer's persistence in communicating the consequences

 of refusal.
 We are accomplished in DHSMV hearing defense and can also

 advise on how to obtain a restricted license to perform essential errands

 and commute to work.

 Contact a Jacksonville DHSMV hearing lawyer from Jason K.S.
-Porter, P.A. today for a free consultation.
+Porter, P.A. today for a free one-hour consultation.